 Keep them in a cool, dry location away from direct sunlight and sharp items that could pierce the container.

-Usually, you want to prevent them from being covered with dust, least this contaminates them next time you go to use them.
-Failing that, just give the bottle a wipe down before opening it.
+Usually, you want to prevent them from being covered with dust, lest this contaminates them the next time you go to use them.
+Failing that, just give the bottle a wipe-down before opening it.

 It’s also best to try and keep them at a steady temperature – most garages remain about the same temperature and don’t fluctuate too much, making them a good spot.